tingstory/blog/source/_posts/english/spoken-business-english.md

 - 📕 Thank you so much for your help! could you please give me your email address?
 - 📗 Sure. brenda@`***`.com My name is Brenda.
 - 📕 OK.
 Thank you, Branda!
 Nice talking to you!

+### 客户未回复邮件

+- 📕 Cindy
+- 📗 James

+**Dialogue**

+- 📕 Hi, is James in?
+- 📗 Yes, speaking.
+- 📕 This is Cindy from  China.
+I sent you the quotes  2 weeks ago, but have not heard back yet.
+- 📗 Which company are you calling from, please?
+- 📕 `***` Trading, from Shanghai, China.
+- 📗 Ah, yes, yes.
+I've got your offer and transferred it to my assistant.
+She is now busy checking with all the details and will reply to you before this weekend.
+- 📕 OK.
+Thank you for letting me know! / Thank you for the update!
+- 📗 No problem!
+Have a good one!
+- 📕 Thank you, you too.